FraserThompson/gatsby-source-filesystem-fast/README.md

 fingerprinting method by other file transfer tools such as [CDC File Transfer by Google](https://github.com/google/cdc-file-transfer).

-### Migration considerations

-Before switching your site over to `gatsby-source-filesystem-fast` you should bear in mind that this will result in the re-generation of all your static assets into different directories.
+You should also bear in mind that this will result in the regeneration of all your static assets into different directories.
 This has clientside caching and deploy implications (for example if your site is deployed to an environment where you pay for inbound data).

 ## How to use